tensorflow/tfjs/BAZEL_MIGRATION.md

 ### Update Downstream `package.json` Paths

+If no packages depend on your package (i.e. no `package.json` file includes your package via a `link` dependency), then you can skip this section.

 As a core featue of its design, Bazel places outputs in a different directory than sources.
 Outputs are symlinked to `dist/bin/[package-name]/.....` instead of appearing in `[package-name]/dist`.
 Due to the different location, all downstream packages' `package.json` files need to be updated to point to the new outputs.
 However, due to some details of how Bazel and the Node module resolution algorithm work, we can't directly `link:` to Bazel's output.

 Instead, we maintain a `link-package` pseudopackage where we copy the Bazel outputs.
 This package allows for correct Node module resolution between Bazel outputs because it has its own `node_modules` folder.
 This package will never be published and will be removed once the migration is complete.